Say hello to a healthier you with medication-assisted weight loss!

 The goal is to have limited unfavorable side effects while losing 1-2 pounds per week (and feel the benefits of the medication: less appetite, cravings, and portion sizes).
 We may need to adjust your dose every few weeks to achieve that goal.
 The starting dose is 0.25 mg.

-Consultation doesn’t guarantee prescription.
-They require a BMI of 25 or higher for semaglutide and a BMI of 30 or higher for tirzepatide prescriptions.
-Recent lab work will be required, or we may provide a lab slip if you don’t have recent lab work.
+Consultation doesn’t guarantee prescription and does not go toward a vial purchase or future service.
+A BMI of 27 or higher is typically required for semaglutide, and a BMI of 30 or higher and one weight-related comorbidity for tirzepatide prescriptions.
+Recent lab work will be required.
+We may provide a lab slip if you don’t have recent lab work.
 The panels we are looking for are CMP, CBC, TSH, lipids, and Hemoglobin.
-Contact your insurance for coverage information.
+Contact your insurance for cost information.

 Medication is shipped to your home from our compounding pharmacy.
 Their mission is to make personalized medications available to everyone and to provide patients with a seamless experience.
 To ensure the quality of their formulated products, they only use the best ingredients and work with FDA-registered suppliers who subject all chemicals to third-party testing.